Last updated: Dec-11-2024

 orupdate

-method, you can use the Admin API get details of a single resource method to return details of the image, including the stored caption value.
+method, you can use the Admin API get details of a single resource method to return details of the image, including the stored caption value. - You can also request analysis using the Analyze API (Beta) which also accepts external assets to analyze.

 Asynchronous handling